Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Population-based Inference using the resolved sources

 \subsubsection{The chirp mass prior}

 We begin with the estimates of the FIM calculated in the procedure described in \cref{sec:foreground_estimation}.
-From the waveform parameters, we can construct the relative errors on the chirp mass ${\cal M}$ of each object via
+From the waveform parameters, we can construct the relative errors on the chirp mass ${\cal M}$ of each object using linear error propagation as:

 where a dot denotes derivative with respect to time, and $\rho_{f\dot{f}}$ is the correlation coefficient between the $f$ and $\dot{f}$ parameters.
 The second step is to adopt a model for the chirp mass distribution.
 While, as expected, there are selection effects that need to be taken into account, for each different catalogue case we usually resolve enough sources that allow us to constrain at least the lower-mass part of the mass spectrum (${\cal M} \le 0.7$).
+In our work here, we focus on that region of chirp mass prior, which is more straightforward to characterize~\cite{adams2012}.
 Motivated by the shape of the chirp mass distribution of our simulated population, for its probability function we adopt a model that follows a set of broken power-laws in logarithmic space as

 with ${\mathcal H}$ being the Heaviside step function, ${\cal M}_1$ and ${\cal M}_2$ are the conjunction points between the three different parts of the power laws, $n_i$ are the different slopes, and $p_i$ are constants.
 Since we pose that the three-piece power laws is a continuous function, the $a_i$ are related as